What Is Short-Duration HIIT?

 BMI = Height (m)2

-Therefore, BMI = weight in kilometres over the square of the height in meters.
+Therefore, BMI = weight in kilograms over the square of the height in meters.

 Now if we run with this, each daily minute of high intensity exercise equates to a loss of 0.186 kg (0.41 pounds).